 Vegetable beef soup is one of my family’s favorites!
 And I make my vegetable beef soup out of leftover pot roast.

-It is no secret that I love fall!
-And one of my favorite things about fall is all the warm and cozy comfort food.
+It is no secret that I love soup in every season!
 This vegetable beef soup is Just.
 SO.
 Good.
-It is perfect on a chilly night with a pan of skillet corn bread.
+It is perfect on a chilly night (or any night, really) with a pan of skillet corn bread.

 I modified Better Homes and Garden’s version to use up some leftover pot roast.
 And it was so good that I added it to our normal rotation.